lammps/lammps/examples/USER/fep/CH4-CF4/README.md

 The following directories contain input files and results for calculations using the free-energy perturbation and Bennet's acceptance ratio (BAR) method:

+* `mols` -- molecule description files and force field database used to create the initial configurations used for the simulations `data.0.lmp` and `data.1.lmp`

 * `fep01` -- Calculation using FEP, 20-step transformation of a CH4
   molecule into CF4, constant NpT.
 Results in `fep01.fep`